lowRISC/opentitan/doc/ug/install_instructions/index.md

 ### Install Verilator

-Then you can fetch, build and install Verilator itself.
+Then you can fetch, build and install Verilator itself (this should be done outside the `$REPO_TOP` directory).

 ```console
 $ export VERILATOR_VERSION=4.010